Baby Formula And Necrotizing Enterocolitis

-Jed Dietrich, Esq., Acclaimed as a New York Super Lawyer and American Institute of Personal Injury Attorneys 10 Best Attorneys, and His Team of Seasoned Attorneys at the Dietrich Law Firm P.C.
+Jed Dietrich, Esq. and His Team of Seasoned Attorneys at the Dietrich Law Firm P.C.
 Fight to Obtain the Best Possible Results for Families of Babies Who Have Suffered Necrotizing Enterocolitis (NEC) Caused by Cow Milk-Based Formulas in Buffalo, New York; Throughout New York State and Beyond.

 Necrotizing enterocolitis, also commonly known as NEC, is a severe intestinal disease that particularly affects small babies.
 Approximately 90% of all infants who develop the condition are born prematurely.
 Necrotizing enterocolitis affects roughly 1 in 1,000 preterm babies.
 The risk is highest for infants that weigh less than 2 pounds.
 Babies usually develop NEC within 2 to 6 weeks after being born.
 The condition can cause terrible inflammation in both the small and large intestines.
 In severe instances, the inflammation may result in the death of intestinal tissue and even a perforation in the intestinal wall.
 Consequently, the intestine may secrete waste into the infant’s stomach, making the baby seriously ill.
 The damaged intestine, or pieces of it, can die and require surgery to be removed.